abikoushi/BERMUDA/README.md

 # BERMUDA
-BERMUDA is an R package for Bernoulli and multinomial distribution allocation.
+BERMUDA is an R package for BERnoulli and MUltinomial Distribution-base latent Allocation

 ### Depends: